 In Arizona, HOAs do have the right to create rules within their CC&Rs (and possibly rules) which do indeed ban smoking in all areas, including within individual unit.
 Practically speaking, as smoking becomes less popular and increasingly considered a nuisance, an HOA-wide no-smoking policy can become a much-welcomed boost to property value and a way of life for some communities.
 But other communities may find such a rule quite antithetical to the popular lifestyle enjoyed by its residents.

 Arizona does allow HOAs to permit smoking not only in units but also on patios and balconies, even if units are right next to each other under some circumstances.

 That said, HOAs are prohibited by state law from allowing smoking within any enclosed public common areas, such as a clubhouse, enclosed common room, laundry room, fitness room, main office, lobbies, and hallways.
 Smoking is also prohibited within 20 feet of any entrances to these areas as well as open windows or ventilation systems.

 HOAs may, however, allow smoking in outdoor public areas such as pools and sporting courts, so long as the area where smoking is permitted is not within 20 feet of open doors, windows, or ventilation systems into enclosed common areas.
 Again, however, HOAs may choose to prohibit smoking in these areas as well via amendment to the CC&Rs.

-At Goodman Law, our sole focus is on meeting the legal needs of HOAs, including creating and implementing HOA policy and responding to homeowner concerns.
-Contact us today to discuss any legal challenge your HOA is facing.
+At Goodman Law Group, our firm specializes in HOA Law in Arizona and Denver, focusing solely on meeting the legal needs of HOAs, including creating and implementing HOA policy and responding to homeowner concerns.
+Contact us today to discuss any legal challenge your community is facing.